panva/node-oidc-provider/docs/configuration.md

 ### tokenEndpointAuthMethods

-List of Client Authentication methods supported by this OP's Token Endpoint
+Array of Client Authentication methods supported by this OP's Token Endpoint

 _**affects**_: discovery, client authentication for token endpoint, registration and registration management